OmarIsmailAbdelrahman/MTC-Competiton/README.md

 ### Results
  - This one of the results of the [unigram](#tokenizers-configurations) tokenizer model.
-The fluctuations in the wer are due to the high learning rate set by default, which we discovered late.
-However, this the model still achieved the best results and was used for the final submission that achieved 11.994785 [`Mean Levenshtein Distance`](https://en.wikipedia.org/wiki/Levenshtein_distance).
+The fluctuations in the `wer` are due to the high learning rate set by default, which we discovered late.
+However, this model still achieved the best results and was used for the final submission that achieved 11.994785 [`Mean Levenshtein Distance`](https://en.wikipedia.org/wiki/Levenshtein_distance).
 <p align="center">
   <img src="https://github.com/OmarIsmailAbdelrahman/MTC-Competiton/assets/73082049/2013718c-4a09-49d1-af5e-d3dd6ec0f8bb" alt="Conformer CTC on NeMo"/>
 </p>